Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-client-configuration-builder-derive" %} derive `azure_core::ClientOptionsBuilders` to automatically implement builder setters for `azure_core::ClientOptions`.

-{% include requirement/MUST id="rust-client-configuration-builder-function" %} define a `builder()` function that returns an instance of its associated builder as defined below.
+{% include requirement/MUST id="rust-client-configuration-builder-function" %} define a `builder()` associated function that does not take `self` and that returns an instance of its associated builder as defined below.

 {% include requirement/MUST id="rust-client-configuration-builder" %} implement an client options builder to construct options with the same name as the options struct + "Builder" e.g., `SecretClientOptionsBuilder`.